Available for new clients

 Heading structure

 One H1 per page, containing the primary keyword.
 H2s and H3s that logically organize the content and incorporate semantically related terms.
-This structure helps both Google parse the content and users navigate it.
-It is not complicated, but a surprising number of sites still have missing H1s, multiple H1s, or heading structures that bear no relationship to the actual content hierarchy.
+A surprising number of sites still have missing H1s, multiple H1s, or heading structures that bear no relationship to the actual content hierarchy.

 What matters, but less than people think